Samsgithub9635/Target-An-American-e-commerce-retail-strore-Sales_Data_Analysis/README.md

 # An American e-commerce retail strore Sales and Revenue Data Analysis using MySQL and Python in Jupyter Notebook
 Data Analytics Project on Target's E-Commerce Sales: Conducted EDA and data visualization using Kaggle-sourced data.
-Solved business problems with SQL queries (via Python) and provided actionable insights that led to a 30.75% sales increase
+Solved business problems with SQL queries (via Python) and provided actionable insights.

 ## Introduction
 This project focuses on analyzing the sales, revenue, and customer data of an American e-commerce retail store, "Target," using a dataset obtained from Kaggle.
 The primary objective was to perform exploratory data analysis (EDA), generate insights using SQL and Python, and solve business problems to assist stakeholders in decision-making.
-The project resulted in a 30.75% increase in sales.

 ## Project Objective